webclinic017/traderbot-1/README.md

 3. Start a Name Server using pyro4-ns
 4. Run executor.py to start a executor server
 5. Run main.py or mainTest.py

+## How to Use IBAPI with Virtualenv
+1. Download Python Native API from here http://interactivebrokers.github.io/
+2. Go into the directory – /TWS API/source/pythonclient.
+In this folder, run the python3 setup.py install file to install the API as a package.
+3. By running that in the virtualenv, the ibapi can be used within the virtualenv